Skip to main content

 • Lerøy Seafood Group can trace its history back to the end of the 19th century, when fisherman-farmer Ole Mikkel Lerøen rowed to the Bergen fish market to sell live fish.

-• The main office is located in Bergen, and Lerøy operates fish farms along the entire coast of Norway.
+• The Group's head office is located in Bergen, and Lerøy operates fish farms along the entire coast of Norway.
 The Group has production and packaging plants in Norway, Sweden, Denmark, Finland, France, the Netherlands, Portugal, Spain, Italy, Turkey and the UK (Shetland).
 There are also sales offices in the USA, Japan and China.

 • Every day, Lerøy supplies thousands of different seafood products to shops, restaurants, canteens and hotels, equivalent to 1.75 billion meals a year.